 - Bow Chicka Wow Wow: Part 3.4 of the interactive video "Haircut".
 "Do you slap her in the face, or do you Bow Chicka-Chicka Wow-Wow?"

-- Creepypasta: Spirit Phone is basically a Concept Album consisting of original Creepypastas.
+- Creepypasta: Spirit Phone is basically a Concept Album consisting of Creepypastas, some original and some inspired by existing concepts.

-- Darker and Edgier: The Nature Tapes EP has a much more unsettling tracks compared to previous releases, and contains swearing.
+- The Nature Tapes EP has a much more unsettling tracks compared to previous releases, and contains swearing.

 - Zig-Zagged with Spirit Phone.
 Some of the songs on the album sound much creepier, more of a The Man In Stripes And Glasses tone, while some of them are very upbeat with creepy lyrics.